clillge/CryptoClustering/README.md

     Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

-        The first five rows of the scaled DataFrame should appear as follows:

-        The first five rows of the scaled DataFrame

 # Find the Best Value for k Using the Original Scaled DataFrame

 Use the elbow method to find the best value for k using the following steps: